gshaikov/NetLib/README.md

 ## Performance on MNIST dataset

-The network was trained for a short time on a MNIST dataset to demonstrate its performance.
+The network was trained on AWS instance for a short time using the MNIST dataset to demonstrate its performance.
 The full implementation is in ```network_main.py```.

 > **Results**
 > - Train accuracy: 100.00%